-A long time ago (but not in a galaxy far, far away) a video game was the catalyst for my inelegant stumble from the closet.
-As a teen I was a regular in the online servers of Star Wars Jedi Knight: Jedi Academy, a thoroughly mediocre game that against all odds had cultivated a dedicated community.
-It was a summer's evening and having contemplated spilling the oh-so-fabulous beans to my strictly religious parents, or to blabbermouth to school friends, telling a bunch of random internet nerds seemed the least perilous course of action.
+A long time ago (but not in a galaxy far, far away), a video game was the catalyst for my inelegant stumble from the closet.
+As a teen, I was a regular in the online servers of Star Wars Jedi Knight: Jedi Academy, a thoroughly mediocre game that against all odds had cultivated a dedicated community.
+It was a summer's evening, and having contemplated spilling the oh-so-fabulous beans to my strictly religious parents, or to blabber to my school friends, telling a bunch of random internet nerds seemed the least perilous course of action.
 With a handful of keystrokes, I was out.

 What happened next was unfathomable to my teenage brain.
-Nobody turned their back to the wall to avoid an imminent lightsaber bumming.
-Nobody immediately labelled me "Manakin Guystalker" or "Obi Wanty Knobby".
+Nobody turned his or her back to the wall to avoid an imminent lightsaber bumming.
+Nobody immediately labeled me "Manakin Guystalker" or "Obi Wanty Knobby."
 Nobody launched a crafty rock at my head from the second story school window.
-Instead, I was greeted with a series of short but approving responses suggesting that I was brave, still welcome, and most of all, holding up the queue for the next lightsaber duel – my name had been called.
+Instead, I was greeted with a series of short but approving responses suggesting that I was brave, still welcome, and most of all, holding up the line for the next lightsaber duel—my name had been called.

 Somehow this reaction surpassed even my fantasies of adulation and confetti.
 I was just another geek pretending to be a Jedi who happened to dig boy Jedi.
-In the world outside of video games I was constantly afraid.
+In the world outside of video games, I was constantly afraid.
 Afraid of being outed, or worse, condemned.
 The guild provided a space where none of that mattered.
 I could indulge in the activities that most other pubescent teenagers took for granted.
-I gossiped with Eowyn, the German 18 year old about celebrity crushes.
-I talked with candour about the stresses of constantly hiding away my true nature.
+I gossiped with Eowyn, the German 18-year-old about celebrity crushes.
+I talked with candor about the stresses of constantly hiding away my true nature.
 An imaginary space afforded me very real, very formative experiences.

 Eventually, Jedi Academy even granted me my first taste of relationships.
 Buoyed by my own confession, another teenage boy known as Darth Tanner (yes, a Sith, but also seriously cute) came out to the group as well.
 We would spend hours together in the server, and then on AOL Messenger, excitedly devouring each other's life history, leaving each conversation more excited than the last.
 It didn't matter that he lived in Ohio and I in a dreary town in the West Midlands; I was experiencing a small slice of normality that all my peers took for granted, and to which my access was otherwise blocked.
 A life had been changed by a single game server and the kindly folk who ran it.